mjhmilla/Millard2024VEXATMuscleLSDYNA/README.md

 # Viscoelastic Cross-bridge Active Titin Muscle Model for LS-DYNA

-This is an LS-DYNA implementation of Millard et al.'s VEXAT muscle model that also includes the reflex controller described in Wochner et al. This material has only been compiled and tested in LS-DYNA R9.3.1.
+This is an LS-DYNA implementation of Millard et al.'s VEXAT muscle model that also includes the reflex controller described in Wochner et al. This material has only been compiled and tested in LS-DYNA R9.3.1 using the MPP (  massively-parallel-processing) interface.
+It is possible to build the SMP (shared-memory-parallel) interface, but this has not been tested as of July 2024).
 This model is benchmarked in [1], formulated in [2], and uses the reflex controller described in [3].
+Please reference papers [1,2] if you use the VEXAT muscle model, and paper [3] for the reflex-controller.

 1. Matthew Millard, Norman Stutzig, Jörg Fehr, Tobias Siebert.
 A benchmark of muscle models to length changes great and small.
 Journal of the Mechanical Behavior of Biomedical Materials.
 2024 (submitted)

 2. Matthew Millard, David W Franklin, Walter Herzog.
 A three filament mechanistic model of musculotendon force and impedance. eLife 12:RP88344, https://doi.org/10.7554/eLife.88344.3, 2024 (accepted)

 3. Wochner I, Nölle LV, Martynenko OV, Schmitt S. ‘Falling heads’: investigating reflexive responses to head–neck perturbations.
 BioMedical Engineering OnLine.
 2022 Apr 16;21(1):25.

+All of the code and files in this repository are covered by the license mentioned in the SPDX file header which makes it possible to audit the licenses in this code base using the ```reuse lint``` command from https://api.reuse.software/.
+A full copy of the license can be found in the LICENSES folder.
+To keep the reuse tool happy even this file has a license:

+ SPDX-FileCopyrightText: 2024 Matthew Millard <millard.matthew@gmail.com>

+ SPDX-License-Identifier: MIT

 ## Pre-requisites